kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 - guarantee that two jobs would not schedule pods concurrently.
 Example scenarios in which two jobs may still concurrently schedule their pods:
-- when succeeded pods are replaced with new because job's parallelism is less than its completions;
+- when succeeded pods are replaced with new because job's parallelism is less than its completions.

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion